Jahia/OSGi-modules-samples/choicelist-samples/README.md

-# Jahia Action with OSGi
+# Jahia ChoiceList with OSGi

 This repository contains samples of Jahia ChoiceListInitializer declared with OSGi